New Museums Site: Architecture

 The New Museums Site is an eclectic mixture of grand Victorian and Edwardian buildings erected between 1863 and 1911, such as the Old Cavendish Laboratory; brown-brick buildings from the 1930–40s, largely utilitarian with the exception of the Mond Building; and modernist glass-and-concrete buildings dating from the 1960s and 1970s, such as the Arup Building and the Materials Science and Metallurgy tower.
-Five of the buildings are listed at grade II: the Mond Building (currently the home of the Mongolia and Inner Asia Studies Unit at the University of Cambridge), Zoology Building, Old Physical Chemistry, Cavendish Laboratory and the Arts School.
+Five of the buildings are listed at grade II: the Mond Building (currently the home of the Mongolia and Inner Asia Studies Unit at the University of Cambridge and from July 2026 also of the Bennett School of Public Policy), Zoology Building, Old Physical Chemistry, Cavendish Laboratory and the Arts School.